open-autonomy/spot/specification/ServiceIdentification.md

 > NOTE: The API version will be incremented when significant new functions are added to the protocol or if backwards compatibility is broken.
 Bug fixes have no impact on the protocol version.

+> NOTE: In the future, each message could have its onw key:value pair, where the value would be the version number supported by this implementation.
+But we are KISSing it for now.

 |Sender| Triggered by | Triggers|
 |---|---|---|
 | `spot`  | Client connection | Normally Nothing. <br>  Misconfiguration: disconnection of the client if it connected to the wrong service. |